 - What is a password?
 What does a safe and secure password look like?

 By keeping the topics specific and providing an explanation of what each includes, even our youngest students can learn to stay safe on the internet.

 Picture Books to Teach Internet Safety

 I always incorporate a read aloud in every lesson that I can, especially for my younger students.
-These are a few of my favorite technology themed picture books.
-They discuss not only staying safe online but cyberbullying and your digital footprint.
+These are a few of my favorite technology-themed picture books.
+They discuss not only staying safe online but also cyberbullying and your digital footprint.

 Chicken Clicking by Jeanne Willis

 This delightful tale Chicken Clicking by Jeanne Willis is more than just a cute story.
 It packs a punch when it comes to teaching kids that everything on the internet is not honest and true.

 Chick discovers the internet and enjoys online shopping and social networking, but when she arranges to meet a “friend” she made online, she discovers all is not as it seems.